Chaldene/pancam/To-Do.md

 -	Allow functions to check if a valid pickle file is found
 -   Generate HK Ess and Non-Ess Calibrated for Key Variables
 -   Change labels from 0,1,2,3 to WACL, WACR etc.
+-   Plot these results.
+-   A general log processing output that has all the text statements I've created stored in a log file.
+-   Save all plots